 Since assuming office in January of 2017, President Trump has taken many different steps to restrict immigrant rights and increase deportations.
 Among the most brazen of these actions is the Administration’s effort to end Temporary Protected Status (TPS) for individuals from several different countries.

-Previously, our Los Angeles immigration lawyers have discussed ending TPS for Nicaraguans and ending TPS for Salvadorans.
+Previously, our immigration lawyer in Los Angeless have discussed ending TPS for Nicaraguans and ending TPS for Salvadorans.
 Immigrants from Haiti and Sudan have also been affected.
 Now, at least temporarily, this Administration’s actions have been blocked.
 President Trump’s openly racist and hostile comments played a major role in the decision.

 On October 3rd, United States District Judge Edward M. Chen (Northern California) issued a temporary injunction that blocked the Administration from ending TPS for individuals from all four of the aforementioned countries.
 According to reporting from National Public Radio (NPR), more than 300,000 immigrants are affected by this decision.